awsdocs/amazon-eventbridge-user-guide/doc_source/eb-troubleshooting.md

 ## My events are not delivered to the target Amazon SQS queue<a name="eb-sqs-encrypted"></a>

-If your Amazon SQS queue is encrypted, you must must create a customer managed KMS key and add include the following permission section in your KMS key policy.
-For more information, see [Configureing AWS KMS permissions](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-key-management.html#sqs-what-permissions-for-sse)
+If your Amazon SQS queue is encrypted, you must create a customer\-managed KMS key and include the following permission section in your KMS key policy\.
+For more information, see [Configuring AWS KMS permissions](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-key-management.html#sqs-what-permissions-for-sse)\.

 ```
 {
                 "Sid": "Allow EventBridge to use the key",
                 "Effect": "Allow",
                 "Principal": {
                                 "Service": "events.amazonaws.com"
                 },
                 "Action": [
                                 "kms:Decrypt",
                                 "kms:GenerateDataKey"
                 ],
                 "Resource": "*"
 }
 ```